wthueb/wi1-bot/README.md

 A Discord bot to integrate Radarr (with plans for Sonarr as well), allowing commands like !addmovie and !downloads.

-Supports per-Discord user download quotas.

 TODO:

 - Automatically transcode movie downloads to user-defined quality
 - Allow user to delete movies that they have added
+- Actually enforce download quotas
 - Add Sonarr support — !addshow
 - !linktmdb
     - !rate / !ratings (https://developers.themoviedb.org/3/movies/rate-movie)